-In 1995 a website called Amazon sold books from a remote corner of the internet.
+In 1995, a website called Amazon sold books from a remote corner of the internet.
 By 2016, it had penetrated deeply into other markets and was securing one of every two dollars spent online in United States.
-Today, Amazon.com is a 200-pound gorilla, accounting for 40-50% of online retail in the US, but it’s sharing cyberspace with many online retailers who are changing the face of business through e-commerce .
-With brick-and-mortar stores closing at a rapid pace (an estimated 12,000 in 2019 alone, which means a loss of thousands of jobs too), consumers have begun to wonder what’s the true expense of the internet revolution.
+Today, Amazon.com is a 200-pound gorilla, accounting for almost 40% of online retail in the US, but it’s sharing cyberspace with many online retailers who are changing the face of business through e-commerce, which is expected to grow 20% in 2020, thanks in part to the coronavirus pandemic.
+Pre-pandemic, brick-and-mortar stores in the US were already closing at a rapid pace (a record 9,500 retail stores in 2019 alone).
+Back then, consumers were beginning to wonder what the true expense of the internet revolution was.
+However, while this year’s pandemic helped shutter an additional 25,000 retail stores, e-commerce provided house-bound, quarantined consumers with much-needed supplies, inspiring critics to look differently at e-commerce.

 Below, we’ll explore three of e-commerce’s drawbacks and three of its benefits.